hackorum/myGame/README.md

 # myGame
-This is a game made completely by me using the p5.js, p5.play.js and matter.js libraries
+This is a game made by me using the p5.js, p5.play.js and matter.js libraries